LoopKit/loopdocs/docs/browser/other-apps.md

 ### Updating / Rebuilding Other Apps

-If you are coming to this page to update one of the other apps, follow the [How to Update or Rebuild](bb-update.md#how-to-update-or-rebuild){: target="_blank" } instructions provided for the *Loop* app, but substitute the repository name from the [Table of App Repositories](#table-of-app-repositories) for the app you want to rebuild for all references to&nbsp;*<span translate="no">LoopWorkspace</span>*.
+If you are coming to this page to update one of the other apps, follow the [How to Update or Rebuild](bb-update.md#how-to-update-or-rebuild){: target="_blank" } instructions provided for the *Loop* app, but substitute the repository name for the app you want to rebuild for all references to&nbsp;*<span translate="no">LoopWorkspace</span>*.

 ### Optional Build Method